Iterability for (transfinite) stacks: Iterability for stacks via normal realization

 \subsubsection{Stacks of length $2$}

 Before we begin with the main construction, we prove a fine structural lemma.
 The lemma, however, is only needed in the proof of a detail which the reader might prefer to ignore at a first pass.
-We prove it only for $\lambda$-indexing, for notational simplicity; the analogue also holds for MS-indexing, however,
+We prove it only for $\lambda$-indexing, for notational simplicity; the analogue also holds for MS-indexing, however (see \cite[\S6]{fsfni} for related material).

 \begin{dfn} {$\wcof_{k+1}^M$} Let $k<\om$ and $S$ be a $k$-sound $\lambda$-indexed premouse.
 Then $\wcof_{k+1}^S$ (for \emph{weak cofinality}) denotes the least $\tau$ such that

 Note this is the least $\tau\leq\rho_{k+1}^S$ such that either $\tau=\rho_{k+1}^S$ or there is a $\bfrSigma_{k+1}^S$-function $f:\tau\to\rho_k^S$ which is cofinal, strictly increasing and continuous.\end{dfn} \begin{lem} Let $R,S$ be $(k+1)$-sound $\lambda$-indexed premice and $\pi:R\to S$ a near $(k+1)$-embedding.
 Then either: \begin{enumerate}[label=--] \item $\wcof_{k+1}^R<\rho_{k+1}^R$ and $\pi(\wcof_{k+1}^R)=\wcof_{k+1}^S$, or \item $\wcof_{k+1}^R=\rho_{k+1}^R$ and $\wcof_{k+1}^S=\rho_{k+1}^S$. \end{enumerate} \end{lem} \begin{proof} Recall that either $\rho_k^R=\OR^R$ and $\rho_k^S=\OR^S$, or $\pi(\rho_k^R)=\rho_k^S$.
 And $\pi(\rho_{k+1}^R)\geq\rho_{k+1}^S$ by $\rSigma_{k+2}$-elementarity.\footnote{Here $\pi(\OR^R)$ denotes $\OR^S$.} Now given $\tau<\rho_{k+1}$ and some parameter $q$, it is an $\rPi_{k+2}(\tau,q,\rho_k)$ assertion that